blackberry/WebWorks-Community-Samples/nfc/ndefTagReading/README.md

 * Parse NDEF messages.
 * Build NDEF messages.
-* Logic access fields of well known NDEF messages.
+* Logic to access fields of well known NDEF messages.
 * Raw data access to break out content in fields of not so well known messages.

 ## Using